Main Street, Waterville. All jammed with passengers for the fairgrounds,

 more than 90 miles of service trackage.
 Including tracks from South Berwick,

-Maine to Dover, New Hampshire, and railway-owned ferry service from
+Maine to Dover, New Hampshire, and a railway-owned ferry service from

 by O. R. Cummings dated January 1, 1966

-The Atlantic Shore Line Railway's high point in passenger service was the year July 1, 1907, through June 30, 1908, when 5,881,581 riders traveled basically from Kittery to the connection at the Biddeford and Saco Railroad.
+The Atlantic Shore Line Railway's high point in passenger service was July 1, 1907, through June 30, 1908, when 5,881,581 riders traveled from Kittery to the connection at the Biddeford and Saco Railroad.
 Passengers enjoyed access to the beaches along the York County coastline.
-The ASL made a connection with the nearly 8 miles, Biddeford & Saco Railroad.
+The ASL connected with the nearly 8-mile Biddeford & Saco Railroad.
 In the summer, ASL passengers would transfer onto the B&S for a trip to Old Orchard Beach.

-was a short walk to the Pier in Old Orchard Beach.
-PWM postcard
+It was a short walk to the Pier in Old Orchard Beach.
+PWM

-The Pier at Old Orchard Beach had a casino at the end of the pier.
-At one
+The Pier at Old Orchard Beach had a casino at the end.

-point, the pier stretched out 1,800 feet into the Atlantic Ocean.
-Summer
+At one point, the pier stretched out 1,800 feet into the Atlantic

-visitors are drawn to the beach and the other attractions offered there,
+Ocean.
+Summer visitors are drawn to the beach and the other

-The seven high-speed, luxury wooden interurbans, along with two additional traditional passenger cars, carried 7,302,000 passengers on the PLI line during the twenty years of operations between the major cities (1914-1933).
+The seven high-speed, luxury wooden interurbans, along with two additional traditional passenger cars, carried 7,302,000 passengers on the PLI line during the twenty years of operations, 1914-1933.
 The six original interurbans were named after flowers.
-The seventh interurban was built in 1920 and was named Maine.
+The seventh interurban was built in 1920.
+In honor of Maine's Bicentennial, it was named Maine.

 Restoration of the sole surviving PLI is underway.
 The Narcissus entered